Stability conditions and Kleinian singularities: Introduction

 Once again, the simple objects $S_i\in \AAh$ are spherical objects in $\Dh$ and hence define autoequivalences $\Phi_{S_i}\in \Aut(\Dh)$.
 We write $\Br(\Dh)$ for the subgroup of $\Aut(\Dh)$ they generate.
 This time $\Br(\Dh)$ does not contain any power of the shift functor so we also consider the subgroup $\Br(\Dh)\times\Z\subset\Aut(\Dh)$ where the second factor is generated by the shift functor $[2]$.

 \begin{thm} There is a connected component of the space of stability conditions $\Stab(\Dh)$ which is a covering space of $\hregh/\Wh$.
-The subgroup $\Br(\Dh)\times\Z\subset \Aut(\Dh)$ preserves this component and acts as the group of deck transformations. \end{thm}
+The subgroup $\Br(\Dh)\times\Z\subset \Aut(\Dh)$ preserves this component and acts\footnote{faithfully: see Remark \ref{eend}} as the group of deck transformations. \end{thm}

 The fundamental group of the quotient $\hregh/\Wh$ coincides \cite{N} with the group $\Br(\Gammah)\times\Z$, where $\Br(\Gammah)$ is the braid group associated to the graph $\Gammah$.
 The factor $\Z$ is generated by a loop $\gamma$ around the hyperplane corresponding to the imaginary root $(0,1)$.
 Theorem 1.3 implies that there is a surjective homomorphism